Custom Search

 And today that is exactly what we intend to do.

-Today's review is of a book by Sue Heaser a qualified Art Polymer Clay Miniatures Senior Instructor, entitled, "Making Miniature Dolls with Polymer Clay: How to Create and Dress Period Dolls in 1/12 Scale"
+Today's review is of a book by Sue Heaser a qualified Art Polymer Clay Miniatures Senior Instructor, entitled, "Making Miniature Dolls with Clay: How to Create and Dress Period Dolls in 1/12 Scale"

 Follow us as we review: